harta55/EnTAP/docs/source/basic_usage.rst

     * entap_graphing_script=/EnTAP/src/entap_graphing.py

 These can be changed to whichever path you would prefer.
-If something is globally installed, just put a space " " after the '='.
+If something is globally installed, just put how you'd normally run the software after the '=', such as 'diamond' for DIAMOND.
 EnTAP will recognize these paths first and they will override defaults.

 This configuration file will be automatically detected if it is in the same directory as the EnTAP .exe, otherwise the path to it can be specified through the |flag_path| flag.